Michael B. Schaedle

 Mr. Schaedle is ranked by Chambers USA as a leading bankruptcy lawyer.
 Chambers sources praised his “very effective approach” to matters and also noted that he “has an excellent reputation for Chapter 11 cases.”
-Clients say he is “very tenacious and balanced” and “a main factor in our choosing this firm.”
-Clients further appreciate “his ability to use his understanding of the bankruptcy code to formulate an excellent plan” and call him “great and very knowledgeable.”
+Clients say he is “tenacious, thorough and highly strategic” and “a main factor in our choosing this firm.”
+Clients further appreciate “his ability to use his understanding of the bankruptcy code to formulate an excellent plan” and call him “an intellectual heavyweight.”

 Mr. Schaedle is a member of the International Insolvency Institute, and has been certified as a Business Bankruptcy Specialist by the American Board of Certification.